-I currently work in-house at the American Journal of Preventive Medicine (AJPM), where I manage the journal’s social media channels and website; handle parts of the production and review processes; and coordinate special initiatives.
-I also have experience managing the peer review process and formatting/copyediting manuscripts, tables, and references.
+I currently work in-house at the American Journal of Preventive Medicine (AJPM) as deputy managing editor, where I manage the journal’s social media channels and website; handle parts of the production process; manage the peer review process; and coordinate special initiatives.
+I have been a part of the AJPM editorial team since 2016.
 I am also the founding Managing Editor of AJPM Focus, an all-open access companion journal to AJPM that I helped launch in January 2022.

 Other work includes Korean romanization checks for four books in the Perspectives on Contemporary Korea series from Michigan Press to ensure adherence to McCune-Reischauer romanization.

 On a freelance basis, I have copyedited numerous article and dissertation manuscripts, particularly in the fields of history, the social sciences, and East Asian studies.
+I also copyedit and consult on academic job market materials.
+Please get in touch if you are seeking a copyeditor by emailing email@example.com.

 I studied journalism and Teaching English to Speakers of Other Languages as an undergraduate and received an MA with honors in comparative education from the Institute of Education, a unit of University College London.
 I adapted my master’s thesis for publication in the Journal of Multilingual and Multicultural Development.
 I also spent two years in the graduate Applied Linguistics and Culture Contents program at Korea University.

 Having spent eight years teaching English in South Korea, I am particularly adept at working with speakers of English as a second language.
 My time in South Korea included a stint at Korea Military Academy, South Korea’s equivalent of West Point, where I edited entrance exams and white papers in addition to teaching duties and was ringer on my department’s swim team.

 I live in Houston, Texas, with my husband and sons.